droy824/anomaly_detection/README.md

 # Introduction
 Anomalous human behaviour consists of any actions that deviate from the norm.
 This can include dangerous, aggressive or illegal behaviour.

 The aim for this project was to build a deep learning model that could identify when an anomaly is present in a given video input.
-The model focuses on identifying ten types of human behaviours: verbal arguments, road accidents, robbery, fighting, shootings, theft, vandalism, riots, stampedes, and normal behaviour.
+The model focuses on identifying ten types of human behaviours: abuse, arrest, assault, burglary, fighting, road accidents, shooting, shoplifting, vandalism, and normal behaviour.
 The model should be able to identify such behaviours in indoor or outdoor environments, and in day or night-time scenarios.

 To accomplish this, this model uses the [UCF-Crime dataset](https://www.crcv.ucf.edu/projects/real-world/).
 It uses 271 out of the dataset's 1,900 videos, (as it requires frame-by-frame annotations for all training data).